Brian-Elbel-s-Research-Projects/project-overview/README2.md

 8.  **Link to Repositories (Optional but Recommended):** You can link specific repositories to your project, allowing you to easily track issues and pull requests from those repos directly on your board.

 Remember to regularly update your project board to keep it a useful tool for tracking progress and identifying blockers.

 ---

-## HPC Access and Usage

-This section provides crucial administrative notes for accessing and resuming sessions on our High-Performance Computing (HPC) cluster.
-Please follow these steps carefully to re-authenticate your RStudio sessions.
-For any technical issues beyond these instructions, please reach out to **[Designated HPC Support Person/Team Contact Info, e.g., hpc-support@example.edu]**.

-To resume an HPC session in which an interactive RStudio session is running, a new credentialing system has been implemented.
-In order to re-authenticate the session:

-1. Go to "My Interactive Sessions" tab.
-2. Click the long hexadecimal string for Session ID for your job.
-3. Find the file called `connection.yml` and open it.
-You'll find the password for your session in that file.
-Your username will be your regular Kerberos ID.
-4. Enter the username and password into RStudio.
-You'll be taken to a new page with a message.
-Once you get to that page, simply delete the last part of the URL in the address bar.
-It will say "AppUri?" or something similar.

----